noPerfection/service/EXTENSION.md

 Unlike proxy, the extensions are easy to understand.
-Therefore, we skip the internal process explanation and straightforward will work with the cofiguration.
+Therefore, we skip the internal process explanation and straightforward will work with the configuration.
 Create the `service.yml` configuration.

 ```yaml